- Canary Islands

-In September Telde is celebrated the Bajada del Santisimo Cristo, an image which dates back from the 16th century and which is found in the church of San Juan Bautista.
+In September in Telde is celebrated the Bajada del Santisimo Cristo, an image which dates back from the 16th century and is found in the church of San Juan Bautista.
 Read more about Bajada del Santisimo Cristo (information available only in Spanish), as Santo Cristo de Telde is highly regarded in all the Canary Islands.

 October is the month when the people of Telde are celebrating the Fiestas of San Franciso de Asis.
 These celebrations are organized in the neighborhood of San Francisco.

-In November Telde celebrated the Fiestas of San Gregoria Taumaturgo, which is also the patron of Telde and there's a big procession passing on the streets of the city.
+In November Telde celebrates the Fiestas of San Gregoria Taumaturgo, which is also the patron of Telde and there's a big procession passing on the streets of the city.
 The image of San Gregorio is oriented towards the agricultural fields, in order to bring blessing to them and ensure the fertility of the land in the next year.

 This kicks off the season of winter celebrations followed by Christmas in Gran Canaria and New Year's Eve , which can be easily celebrated on the beach, under the warm and sunny sky.